internetfriendsforever/workshops.today/tutorials/01-drawing-graphics.md

 Download and install the following tools on your computer:

 - We write code using a _text editor_.
 You can use any plain text editor.
 In these tutorials we will be using  [Atom](https://atom.io/).
 - Our programs will run in a _web browser_.
-You can use any modern web browser, but for this tutorial we are using [Google Chrome](https://www.google.com/chrome/).
+You can use any modern web browser, but for this tutorial we are using [Mozilla Firefox](https://www.mozilla.org/en-GB/firefox/new/).
 If you've already installed it, make sure it is up-to-date.

 ## Create an HTML document